bladder-ca/nhppp/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a new version of the package.
-It adds vectorized functions and many numerical tests/checks.
+* This is a new and major version of the package.

-* Based on a comment from Uwe Ligges, I fixed the arXiv DOI in the DESCRIPTION file.
+* We add two vignettes (one for sampling loglinear times and one for building a simple DES model).

+* We adopt new unified syntax.